Nicola Mingazzini

-Nicola Mingazzini (born 13 August 1980) is an Italian footballer who currently plays as a midfielder for Lucchese.
+Nicola Mingazzini (born 13 August 1980) is an Italian former footballer who last played as a midfielder for Lucchese.

 Football career

 Mingazzini started his career at Ravenna of Serie B. He then left for Spezia of Serie C2, and followed the team promoted to Serie C1 in summer 2000.

 He then signed by Atalanta of Serie B in summer 2003.
 He followed the team promoted to Serie A in summer 2004.
-He made his Serie A debut against Juventus F.C. on 19 September 2004.
+He made his Serie A debut against Juventus FC on 19 September 2004.
 After played first half of 2005/2006 Serie B season for Atalanta, Mingazzini left for Bologna.

 On 12 June 2018 he will become coach of the Atalanta.